 Ever wondered what marketing attribution actually is?
 In this video, we cover some key components of marketing attribution and how to choose an attribution method that is right for your business.

-Single-touch marketing attribution
+The single-touch marketing attribution model

 Single-touch attribution only focuses on one of the touches in the customer journey; this means it’s less credible, but also the easiest to implement.
 Most CRM and marketing automation systems have single-touch attribution embedded within them, so it is a very common place for many marketers to start.

 Common single-touch methods include:

 - Last touch

 - Stage-based touch

 Another common example is last-touch attribution.
 Again, just like first touch, we’re assigning all of the credit to the last thing that happens.
 And this is really good for understanding where dual conversion occurs.
 So, again, all of the $10,000 credit is attributed to this last touch.
 Some other examples of single-touch attribution include stage-based attribution—this is where we divide the journey up into stages, and there can be as many stages as you have within your process.
 And what we do is we look to assign credit to an important stage or conversion in those stages of the journey.
 Examples include lead creation attribution—what we do here is we assign all of the credit to the stage that created the lead; in this case, that was the last touch prior to stage one.
 Other examples include opportunity creation—and again, this is where we assign all of the credit to the last touch within this example prior to stage two; so prior to the opportunity being created in a more B2B example.